Here’s the essential network of over 100 programs, partnerships and agencies which together address Winnipeg’s most critical social issues.

 Aboriginal Vision for the North End ●

-Provides a safe place for Aboriginal residents to connect with leadership development opportunities and strengthen the Aboriginal voice within the community, based on renewal efforts in the North End.
+Provides a safe place for Aboriginal residents to connect with leadership development opportunities and strengthen Aboriginal voices within the community, based on renewal efforts in the North End.

 Aboriginal Vision for the North End is guided by a steering committee representing the following agencies: